hellstorm-software/Kult-Rising/readme.md

 - added background to side bar
 - updated clicker UI text to reflect hive level
 - implemented recycling clicker
-- linked hive collection to clicker
+- linked hive collection to recycler

 Fixes<br>
 - <i>fixed an issue that caused drones to not be selected when clicked</i>